An open source team

 Our default position when developing new projects is to:

-- Use Free and Open Source Software (FOSS), which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
+- Use Free and Open Source Software (FOSS), which is software that doesn’t charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.

 - Develop our work in the open.